fbpx

 The Old Town of Corfu - credits: corfusecret. gr

-Another ancient site not located in mainland Greece is the Old Town of Corfu.
-It is bordered by the Old and New Fortress, created during the Venetian occupation to protect the town from the Ottomans and it is some of the most spectacular ruins in the country.
+It is bordered by the Old and New Fortress, created during the Venetian occupation to protect the town from the Ottomans and it is one of the most spectacular ruins in the country.

 The historic center of Corfu is reminiscent of something from Italy, which is not unreasonable as the rule of the Venetians on the island lasted about 400 years.
-The island escaped the Turkish conquerors and managed to flourish and stand out from the rest of Greece.

 The Old Town of Corfu is included in the list of world natural and cultural heritage monuments as a remarkable architectural symbol representing a critical historical period.
-Its registration was adopted unanimously after a positive recommendation from the international non-governmental organization ICOMOS (International Council for Monuments and Sites).
-It is a Byzantine settlement of the 6th and 7th centuries AD.

-The Paleochristian and Byzantine monuments of Thessaloniki
+The Paleochristian and Byzantine Monuments of Thessaloniki

 Paleochristian and Byzantine monuments of Thessaloniki - credits: gtp.gr

 The second most important city in Greece, Thessaloniki, was founded in 315 and was one of the first centers of the spread of Christianity.
-Among its Christian monuments are pre-Christian temples and three-aisled royal churches.

 They were built from the 4th to the 15th century and constitute a timeless typological series that significantly influenced the Byzantine world.
-The Rotunda, St. Demetrius, and St. David mosaics are among the most important masterpieces of early Christian art.

 Rotunda: The Rotunda belongs to the pericentric buildings, while its circular shape is what prompted its name.
 It was built in the years of Caesar Galerius, around 306 AD, as a temple for Zeus or, according to others, as a Mausoleum.

-In the center of Thessaloniki, on Agias Sofias Street and north of the homonymous church, the church of Achiropoietos is preserved.
-Its date of construction is placed around the middle of the 5th c.
-Achiropoititos is part of the type of three-aisled wooden-roofed basilica with an attic, which ends in a semicircular arch to the east.
+Its date of construction is placed around the middle of the 5th century.
+Achiropoietos is part of the type of three-aisled wooden-roofed basilica with an attic, which ends in a semicircular arch to the east.

 Church of Agios Dimitrios: It was built on the ruins of a Roman bath.
 The first church, a small prayer hall, was built after 313.
 In the 5th century, the prefect Leontios built a sizeable three-aisled basilica, which burned in 626 - 34, immediately after the five-aisled basilica was built.
-In 1493, it was converted into a mosque.
-In 1912, it was returned to Christian worship.
-It burned down in the great fire of 1917 and reopened in 1949 after its restoration was completed.

 14-Days of Mythology: Athens, Delphi, Peloponnese, Naxos, Crete